MagicBowen/optest/README.md

 Key points:
 - Defaults live at the plan level (`inputs`, `outputs`, `generator`, `assertion`) and can be overridden per case.
 - Command templating tokens include `{chip}`, `{backend}`, `{case}`, `{dtype}`/`{dtypes}`, `{shape}`/`{shapes}`, `{input0}`/`{inputs}`, `{output0}`/`{outputs}`, `{workdir}`.
 - Custom generators/assertions: set `name` to your function and `source` to the Python file; optest loads and calls it with the agreed prototypes.
+Built-in generators honor `constants` such as `value`, `scale`, and `shift`.

 ## CLI
 ```bash